eslint/eslint/docs/src/extend/custom-processors.md

 ];
 ```

-Why Both Meta Objects are Needed
+##### Why Both Meta Objects are Needed

 It is recommended that both the plugin and each processor provide their respective meta objects.
-This ensures that features relying on meta objects, such as --print-config and --cache, work correctly regardless of how the processor is specified in the configuration.
+This ensures that features relying on meta objects, such as `--print-config` and `--cache`, work correctly regardless of how the processor is specified in the configuration.

 Example Structure: